tru-ID/firebase-phone-auth-sim-swap-detection-ios/Tutorial.md

 ![Screenshot2](Screenshot02.png)

 It is time to write some code to manage the UI state.
-The method you are going to add is controls(enabled: Bool).
-This method helps us show or hide the busyActivityIndicator.
-You should also disable the phoneNumberTextField when the FirebasePhoneAuthentication/SIMCheck flow is in progress.
+The method you are going to add is `controls(enabled: Bool)`.
+This method helps us show or hide the `busyActivityIndicator`.
+You should also disable the `phoneNumberTextField` when the FirebasePhoneAuthentication/SIMCheck flow is in progress.
 ```swift
 private func controls(enabled: Bool) {
     if enabled {